leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I have questions about astigmatism surgery

 ## intent: astigmatism-postoperative-cornearefractive
+- What are the complications of astigmatism surgery?
+- What are the side effects of astigmatism surgery?
+- What problems can astigmatism surgery cause?
-- Do I have to come back for follow up after astigmatism surgery?
+- What should I take note of after astigmatism surgery?
+- Will the corneal infection come back?
-- Do I need to come back for checkup after astigmatism surgery?
+- What is the risk of infection recurrence after astigmatism surgery?
+- Will the astigmatism recur?
-- How often do I have to come back after astigmatism surgery?
+- Will I get an infection from astigmatism surgery?
+- Will my vision be affected by astigmatism surgery?
-- When do I need to return for follow up after astigmatism surgery?
+- Will I go blind from astigmatism surgery?
+- What is the risk of going blind from astigmatism surgery?
-- Why must I come for follow up after astigmatism surgery?
+- Will I get halos from astigmatism surgery?
-- How come I must go for follow up after astigmatism surgery?
+- Will I get visual phenomena from astigmatism surgery?
+- Will astigmatism surgery spoil my eyes?
+- Will astigmatism surgery injure my eyes?
+- Will astigmatism surgery harm my eyes?
+- Does astigmatism surgery cause scarring?
-- Why is follow up important after astigmatism surgery?
+- Will I get light sensitivity from astigmatism surgery?
-- What does the eye doctor do during follow up for astigmatism surgery?
-- What does the eye doctor monitor after astigmatism surgery?
+- Will I get poor night vision from astigmatism surgery?
-- What happens in the clinic after astigmatism surgery?
+- Will I get starbursts from astigmatism surgery?

 ## intent: astigmatism-postoperative-cornearefractive_19
 - What should I take note of after astigmatism surgery?